Transcapitalbank: International business

-While the focus of the bank's business is on lending to MSMEs in Russia, it also often uses international trade finance and structured (ECA-covered) finance to accommodate clients import and export needs.
-Since 2004 the bank focused and developed its trade finance operations.
+While the bank primarily focuses on lending to MSMEs in Russia, it frequently utilizes international trade finance and structured (ECA-covered) finance to meet clients' import and export needs.
+Since 2004, the bank has concentrated on and expanded its trade finance operations.
 In 2011 the transaction turnover increased to US$380mln and the bank ranked #7 trade finance provider in Russia.
 Transcapitalbank cooperates in trade and export finance area with more than 50 financial institutions worldwide as well as many ECAs from OECD countries (including German Hermes, Italian SACE, Austrian OeKB, Polish KUKE, Dutch ATRADIUS, Swedish EKN, Canadian EDC, and US Ex-Im Bank).
 Among the bank's partners in the international markets are Citibank, Deutsche Bank, RBS, BNP-Paribas, UBS, Commerzbank, Credit Suisse, Nordea, IntesaSanpaolo, UniCredit, Standard Chartered, ING, RBI and others.

 Transcapitalbank also cooperates closely with the European banking community and is a frequent borrower in USD syndicated market.
 Since 2007 the bank issued two Eurobonds: USD175mln senior bond repaid in 2011 and US$100mln subordinated bond due in 2017.